Jesus Christ- The Greatest Person That Ever Lived

 DEAR JESUS, I AM A LOST SINNER AND WANT TO BE SAVED.
 FORGIVE ME OF ALL MY SINS.
 COME INTO MY HEART RIGHT NOW AND CLEANSE ME IN YOUR PRECIOUS BLOOD.
 I ACCEPT YOU AS MY LORD AND SAVIOUR.
 THANK YOU FOR DYING ON THE CROSS FOR ME, AND THANK YOU FOR SAVING MY SOUL!
 AMEN!

 Truly, Jesus Christ is ‘The Greatest Person That Ever Lived’!
 GOD BLESS YOU!

-Posted on December 20, 2013, in Jesus Christ- The Greatest Person That Ever Lived and tagged Down From His Glory, Jesus Christ- Both God and Man, Jesus Christ- God With Us, Jesus Christ- More Than Human, Jesus Christ- Our High Priest and the Perfect Sacrifice, Jesus Christ- The Greatest Person That Ever Lived, Jesus Declared His Divinity- 10 ‘I Am’s in the Book of John, Jesus- the Man, O Sole Mio, Songs of Praises to Jesus, The Divinity of Jesus Christ Revealed, The Ministry of Jesus Christ.
+Posted on December 20, 2013, in Jesus Christ- The Greatest Person That Ever Lived and tagged Down From His Glory, Jesus Christ- God With Us, Jesus Christ- More Than Human, Jesus Christ- Our High Priest and the Perfect Sacrifice, Jesus Christ- The Greatest Person That Ever Lived, Jesus Declared His Divinity- 10 ‘I Am’s in the Book of John, Jesus- the Man, The Divinity of Jesus Christ Revealed, The Ministry of Jesus Christ.
 Bookmark the permalink.
-3 Comments.
+13 Comments.